 For example, the image above shows an article that has been tagged "sneakers" because it is an article about cool sneakers.
 At the bottom of the article appears the Tag "sneakers" which links to a Topics Page that contains all articles, blog entries and videos that have also been tagged "sneakers."
 The result is that even though the reader may have found this page via a search on the web for "sneakers" or a featured story on your homepage, that same reader can find and peruse similar stories within your site by simply clicking on the Tags at the foot of each article.

-Topics Pages are automatically generated pages that aggregate and display all articles, blog entries, reviews, events, videos and slideshows that contain the same tag.
-Topics Pages will drive traffic throughout your site.
+Topics Pages are automatically generated pages that aggregate and display all articles, reviews, videos and slideshows under the same tag.
+They are automatically ordered by most recent content and will drive navigation throughout your site.

 In addition, they will increase your site's search relevance and drive traffic to your site.
 Search engines pay more attention to frequently updated pages.
 By building up and maintaining great Topics Pages, you increase your site's search relevance.